dperique/Kubernetes_tutorials/Kubespray_cluster_operations.md

 Kubernetes cluster.
 This playbook upgrades your Kubernetes cluster one node at a time; it will drain/cordone nodes as it performs the upgrade.

+Before running the cluster-upgrade.yml playbook, ensure that all nodes can be drained.
+Draining may result in error for certain types of deployments.
+For example, if the etcd-operator deployment resides on a node, the `kubectl drain` command fails.

+NOTE: Before installing anything on your
+Kubernetes nodes, it is imporant to understand the implications when it comes time to upgrade Kubernetes using your preferred method.
+For example, if etcd-operator will cause problems with draining, ensure you uninstall it first before performing an upgrade or the cluster-upgrade.yml playbook will fail.

 I personally would rather upgrade one node at a time and see how it goes before proceeding to the next node.
 This allows me better control to ensure that my Kubernetes cluster continues to provide service in a non-disruptive way (i.e., no downtime).